/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 5,100 km

-Trondheim (Norway) to Santiago de Compostela (Spain)
+From Trondheim in Norway to Santiago de Compostela in Spain

 Eurovelo 4 Central Europe